LMI refund

-Did you know that if you repay your home loan within the first two years then you may be eligible to receive a refund for part of the LMI premium you have paid?
-Many lenders do not notify their customers of this, or require them to apply to the lender to receive it.
-As a result, a vast majority of borrowers miss out!
+Did you know that if you repay your home loan within the first two years you may be eligible to receive a partial LMI refund?

-If you are exiting your loan, use the below guidelines to find out if you might be eligible, then call your lender to confirm.
+If you’re exiting your loan, use the below guidelines to find out if you may be eligible, then call your lender to confirm.

 • The loan must not have been in default, arrears or had any late repayments.

-• The loan must have been repaid less than two years from the date it was settled.
+• The loan must have been repaid less than two years from the date it settled.

 LMI requirements

-Note that these are the policies for the two main LMI providers in Australia.
-Each lender may have made a separate agreement with these providers and as such you should contact your lender to confirm their policy for your mortgage.
+Please note the mentioned policies are for the two main LMI providers in Australia.
+However, each lender may have made a separate agreement with these providers.
+You should contact your lender to confirm their policy for your mortgage.

 QBE LMI